Black or White: Songwriting and recording

 The final polishing of the song involved Bottrell filling a keyboard with various sampled electric guitar notes, and bringing his friend Jasun Martz to play it, taking advantage of Martz's fresh ears and rock sensibility.
 For the final mix, Bottrell was frustrated by the Solid State Logic (SSL) mixer at Larrabee Sound Studios, which sounded good on the heavy metal guitar, but made the classic guitars seem "too cold and clinical".
 He ended up using the Neve mixer at Record One to mix the majority of the song, and the SSL for the rap and heavy metal sections.
 Original tracks were recorded on two Studer 24-track 2-inch analog tape machines, and a compilation of these was laid down on a Mitsubishi ProDigi 32-track digital audio tape deck.

 Composition

-The song has elements of dance, hip hop and hard rock music such as Bill Bottrell's guitars and Jackson's vocal style.
-This song is played in the key of E major, and towards the end is modulated to F major and again to A major, with Jackson's vocal spanning from E3 to E♭6.
+The pop rock song has elements of dance, rap and hard rock music such as Bill Bottrell's guitars and Jackson's vocal style.
+Sheet music for "Black or White" shows the key of E major with Jackson's vocal spanning from E3 to E♭6.
 Its tempo is measured at 115 BPM.